Motivic integration and the birational invariance of BCOV invariants: Introduction

 The central object in this paper is the following normalization of the BCOV torsion, called the \emph{BCOV invariant}.
-Let $X$ be an $n$-dimensional Calabi--Yau manifold equipped with a Ricci-flat metric of K\"ahler form $\omega$, its BCOV invariant \cite{fly, efm} is defined by
+Let $X$ be an $n$-dimensional Calabi--Yau manifold equipped with a Ricci-flat metric of K\"ahler form $\omega$, its BCOV invariant \cite{fly, efm} is defined\footnote{Here we use the definition of \cite{efm}, which differs from the one in \cite{fly} by an explicit power of $2\pi$.} by

 where $\chi(X)$ is the topological Euler characteristic of $X$, and $\operatorname{covol}_{L^2}\left(H^k(X, \Z)\right)$ is the covolume of the lattice $\im\left(H^k(X, \Z)\to H^k(X, \R)\right)$ with respect to the $L^2$-metric induced by $\omega$.
 The virtue of the BCOV invariant is that it depends only on the complex structure, but not on the K\"ahler metric.
 Fang--Lu--Yoshikawa \cite{fly} constructed the BCOV invariant for strict Calabi--Yau threefolds and studied its asymptotic behavior along degenerations.
 Their work confirmed the conjectural formula of Bershadsky--Cecotti--Ooguri--Vafa \cite{bcov,bcov2} for the BCOV invariant near the large complex structure limit of the quintic mirror family (see \cite[Conjecture 1.2 (B)]{fly}).
 Eriksson--Freixas i Montplet--Mourougane \cite{efm} generalized the construction as well as the asymptotic study of the BCOV invariant to Calabi--Yau manifolds of arbitrary dimension.
-They proved in \cite{efm2} the conjectured formula for the BCOV invariant near the large complex structure limit of the mirror family of Calabi--Yau hypersurfaces, and showed the compatibility with Zinger's result on the A-model \cite{Zinger08, ZingerJAMS}, thus completing the genus one mirror symmetry conjecture of Bershadsky--Cecotti--Ooguri--Vafa \cite{bcov,bcov2} in this case.
+They proved in \cite{efm2} a higher-dimensional generalization of the conjectured formula mentioned above, and showed the compatibility with Zinger's result on the A-model \cite{Zinger08, ZingerJAMS}, thus completing the genus one mirror symmetry conjecture of Bershadsky--Cecotti--Ooguri--Vafa \cite{bcov,bcov2} in this case.

 Throughout this paper, for an $n$-dimensional Calabi--Yau manifold $X$, we will use the following ``normalized logarithmic BCOV invariant'':

 where $b_k(X)$ is the $k$-th Betti number of $X$.
 This normalization comes from \cite[(0.13)]{z2}.